muggy8/improbable/have-and-havenot/9nyC33pA.md

 What exactly is a simulation anyways?

-I noticed summoned looking at the horn sticking out of the middle of my forehead and blinking emptily.
+I noticed the summoned looking at the horn sticking out of the middle of my forehead and blinking emptily.

 "If you're wondering about my horn, I'm an Oni.
 I'm the single horn type."